 Originally built in 1898 this late Victorian house had been neglected and allowed to fall into a poor state of repair before we got to work.

-Once the wooden sash windows had been renovated to include double glazing attention turned to the tumbledown conservatory.
-The conservatory and single skin outhouse were replaced with an ensuite bathroom and dressing room on the first floor and a garden room, utility and WC on the ground floor.
-We designed the extensions to blend seamlessly with the original house by the use of hand made imperial bricks, purpose made custom timber windows and salvaged roof tiles.
+Once the wooden sash windows had been repaired and renovated to include double glazed units, attention turned to the tumbledown conservatory.
+The conservatory and single skin outhouse were replaced with a two storey extension with an ensuite bathroom and dressing room on the first floor and a garden room, utility and WC on the ground floor.
+We designed the additions to blend seamlessly with the original house by the use of hand made imperial bricks, purpose made custom timber windows and salvaged roof tiles.